fbpx

 As noted, the Wrangler JK model was sold as 2007-2018 model year, thus, the “sport bar” structure was designed and developed in and around 2005.
 At that time, the predecessor Wrangler Model, “TJ” Wranglers (1997 – 2006 model years) were in production, and Chrysler may have tried addressing any observed issues with the roll bar and seat belt systems in its designs for the JK.
 Further, the successor JL vehicles (2019-present), which were produced and sold as 2018 model years, at the same time that the JK was still being produced and sold, contain some modifications that appear to incorporate design changes specifically intended to improve the sport bar structure.
 These changes were suggested prior to the 2007-2018 JK model introduction.

-Development and production of Wrangler spans various corporate entities.
-Chrysler Corporation was the brand owner of Jeep, and it became DaimlerChrysler in 1998.
-In 2007 that merger ended and the company became Chrysler LLC.
-In 2009, emerging from bankruptcy, the company was Chrysler Group, LLC.
-And in 2014 it was purchased by Fiat S.P.A and was renamed FCA US LLC, which has since merged into an entity called Stellantis, NV.
-Since 2007 through 2018, Jeep Wrangler was on its “JK” platform, which was first introduced as a 2007 model year vehicle and continued in production through 2018, replaced by the “JL” Wrangler, which is currently in production.
+The development and production of the Wrangler have spanned several corporate entities.
+Originally, Chrysler Corporation owned the Jeep brand, which then became Daimler Chrysler in 1998.
+In 2007, this merger ended, and the company became Chrysler LLC.
+Emerging from bankruptcy in 2009, it was rebranded as Chrysler Group, LLC, and in 2014, it was purchased by Fiat S.P.A and renamed FCA US LLC, eventually merging into Stellantis NV.
+The Jeep Wrangler was based on the “JK” platform from 2007 until 2018, introduced as a 2007 model year vehicle and replaced by the “JL” Wrangler, which is still in production.

 Notably, NHTSA went on to say the following about the Wrangler and convertibles in general: